NORTHERN HAWK OWL RESEARCH PROJECT

 Northern Hawk Owls are distributed throughout northern North America and northern Europe.
 They are associated mostly with spruce forests of low tree density, and often found in boggy-type habitats.
 At the southern Limits of their range, they can be found in mixed coniferous forests and recently burned-forests.

 When the ORI formally started our Northern Hawk Owl study in 2006, there were seven known nest sites in the lower 48.
 We have since added 15 known nest locations and a total of 29 instances of breeding.
-We have submitted a manuscript detailing our 10+ years of Northern Hawk Owl research in northwest Montana and look forward to having it published soon.
+We have a published several manuscript detailing our 10+ years of Northern Hawk Owl research in northwest Montana: